What is a planned gift?

 Yes!
-Certain gifts have tax implications that can help you protect more of your estate for your family and give more to the ODCMG.
+Certain gifts have tax implications that can help you protect more of your estate for your family and give more to the ODC Network.
 For example, a life insurance benefit is generally not taxable, whereas most retirement account distributions are.
-The ODCMG is a tax exempt organization and is not subject to capital gains, income, or corporate tax.
-This means gifting taxable resources to the ODCMG benefits you and its mission!
+The ODC Network is a tax exempt organization and is not subject to capital gains, income, or corporate tax.
+This means gifting taxable resources to the ODC Network benefits you and our mission!

 What are some ways people give?

 1) Cash, stock, bonds, mutual funds, real estate, art, and collections